Labor rights: Respecting employee rights

 The global principles of the UN Global Compact and the standards of the International Labour Organization (ILO) form the foundation for employee rights at Deutsche Bank.

-The majority of our employees in Germany and roughly 50 percent of our workforce worldwide are covered by wage agreements or similar arrangements (around 60 percent, as of February 2013).
+The majority of our employees in Germany and roughly 50 percent of our workforce worldwide are covered by wage agreements or similar arrangements.
 More than 400 works council members represent the interests of our employees in Germany; they are partly released from their normal work duties for that purpose.

 Compliance with legal requirements is also mandatory for business partners